csg-i/assetcompliancetracker/README.md

 **Important**: You must also include the compiled DLL and all of its **dependencies** in the Lambda binaries folder as as sibling to *act.core.etl.lambda.dll*

-## .NET Core 2.1 MVC Website for AWS Elastic Beanstalk
+## .NET Core 3.0 MVC Website for Docker on AWS Fargate
 The website is a response UI based on the [jayMVC](https://github.com/unscrum/jaymvc) framework.
 It interfaces with an ADFS Server via FederationMetaData for logins and allows users to be able to add *Build Specs* for servers.
 The website is built to be a central repository for housing specs for all nodes across all environments, including Windows/Linux Servers as well as Appliances, UNIX, Mainframes and any other types.
 Although we only have Compliance Specs created for Linux and Windows the website can be a one stop shop for every type of server during a PCI Audit.

 ### Concepts